-- the Property will be independently valued each year.
-The next independent valuation is expected to occur in June 2023; - all valuations are to be carried out by appropriately qualified valuers, independent of CFM, who are registered in Queensland and have a minimum of five years' relevant experience; - valuers are to be instructed to undertake their valuation in accordance with industry standards and to outline their valuation methodology within the valuation report; and the same valuers will not undertake more than two consecutive full valuations of the Property.
+- a) the Property will be independently valued each year.
+The next independent valuation is expected to occur in October 2023; - all valuations are to be carried out by appropriately qualified valuers, independent of CFM, who are registered in Queensland and have a minimum of five years' relevant experience; - c) valuers are to be instructed to undertake their valuation in accordance with industry standards and to outline their valuation methodology within the valuation report; and - d) the same valuer will not be appointed for a term of more than 3 years.